Global Kurdish Film Festival aims to promote Kurdistan beyond borders

 The London Kurdish Film Festival (LKFF) was established in 2001 by young filmmakers from Kurdistan in the United Kingdom bringing films from all parts of Kurdistan.

-This year the festival celebrates the 20th anniversary of the LKFF establishment, with an enduring commitment to uniting Kurdish film festivals worldwide.
-This year’s event has been moved online due to the coronavirus pandemic.
+This year the festival celebrates the LKFF's 20th anniversary with an enduring commitment to uniting Kurdish film festivals worldwide.
+The event has been moved online due to the coronavirus pandemic.

 The event will stream 118 films over the next 12 days, including 25 new feature films, 45 short films, and 48 classic Kurdish films.